franzbu/WinHammer.spoon/README.md

 To manually resize a window, hold your  `modifier1` or `modifier2` key(s) down, then click the right mouse button in any part of the window and drag the window.
 If a window is resized beyond the borders of the screen, it will automatically snap back within the limits of the screen.

-To have the additional possibility to precisely resize windows horizontally-only and vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.
+To have the additional possibility of precisely resizing windows horizontally-only and vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.

 ```lua